LineageOS/lineage_wiki/pages/how-tos/logcat.md

 1. Open Command Prompt (Windows) or Terminal (Linux/macOS).
 2. Connect your device via cable or [over WiFi]({{ "how-to/adb-over-wifi/" | relative_url }}).
-3. Type `adb logcat > logcat.txt`.
-This will save the log to `logcat.txt`.
+3. Type `adb logcat > logcat.log`.
+This will save the log to `logcat.log`.

    Additionally, the radio buffer can be viewed or stored with `logcat`.
-If needed or requested, type `adb logcat -b radio > radio.txt` to save it to `radio.txt`.
+If needed or requested, type `adb logcat -b radio > radio.log` to save it to `radio.log`.